 The core gameplay is simple though, and Chair has added a nice but convoluted story here.
 You really won’t care about the story, let’s be honest.
 Terrible voice overs doesn’t do the game any favours as well.
 “Worker, I will free you” says the main protagonist when you are going to storm the castle.
 And after the you die, you can start again keeping all the experience and weapons and repeating this cycle till you defeat all the main bosses in the game.
 As I mentioned earlier, there is a story, but I didn’t pay much attention to it, because in these games, it’s better if you get straight to the action.

 It’s a marvelous feeling when you go on a swiping frenzy and take out an enemy who is twice your size.
 The combat has been made slightly dynamic here, as you have plenty of options.
 You can dodge, cast magic, and execute power attacks and a lot more.
 Customization options are plenty, as you have a gigantic amount of weapons and armour to choose from.
 And rings!
 Who can forget that?
 Oh and gems.
 You know to boost your weapon and armour stats.
-The game starts of slowly as usual, after the events of the previous game, and yes God King is alive!
-But I’ll let you figure out that part for yourself.
+The game starts of slowly as usual, after the events of the previous game, but I’ll let you figure out that part for yourself.

 So the premise here is that, you have to clear a castle filled with a lot of enemies.
 It’s much bigger than Infinity Blade and a lot tougher as well.
 You can grab bags of gold by touching it, and even the treasures can be gained the same way.
 You get gold by defeating enemies and finding treasures, which you can use to buy weapons and other things.
 It’s sort of like an RPG, mixed with a classic action game.
 And you know what?
 I love them both.